Historical Markers in Appomattox County, Virginia

 Appomattox County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Appomattox County, Virginia.
+This timeline provides a condensed summary of the historical journey of Appomattox County, Virginia.

 - 1845: Appomattox County is officially established.